wencio/keras_moda_mnist_classification/README.md

 This project demonstrates how to train a neural network model to classify images of clothing, such as shoes and shirts, using TensorFlow and Keras.
 It uses the Fashion MNIST dataset, a popular dataset for benchmarking machine learning algorithms.

 ## Project Structure
-- `classification.ipynb`: The Jupyter Notebook containing the complete code and explanations.
+- `keras_mode_image.ipynb`: The Jupyter Notebook containing the complete code and explanations.
 - `README.md`: This file providing an overview and instructions.

 ## Setup Instructions